Omolara5861/angular-http-app/README.md

 * View a list of users
 * View the details of a specific user
-* View users location on a map
+* View a user's location on a map

 ## Project To-do